-The Vice President for Student Services has overall supervision and coordination of guidance, counseling, extra-curricular activities, and religious development.
-In addition, two full-time instructional counselors are employed by the College and report to the Vice President for Instruction.
+The Vice President of Student Services has overall supervision and coordination of counseling, extra-curricular activities, and religious development.
+The Vice President for Enrollment Management oversees student success professionals providing instructional and navigational support services.
+In addition, two full-time instructional counselors are employed by the College and report to the Executive Vice President.
 Also, faculty members serve as academic advisors in their particular area.
 Advisors are selected from the teaching faculty according to curricula.
 Faculty members are well qualified to assist the students in their career planning.
 Each student upon entering selects a course of study with the aid of one of the advisors.
 Students are urged to keep in touch with their Advisor on matters pertaining to their educational careers.
 By careful planning, the students can find and pursue the course of study that will be most helpful in their chosen professions.
 Each student is thus aided in choosing a vocation for which the student is best suited.

-Personal problems should be referred to the Vice President for Student Services or one of the professionally qualified guidance counselors.
-Students with disabilities should contact the Vice President for Student Services for possible accommodations.
+Personal problems should be referred to the Vice President of Student Services or one of the professionally qualified guidance counselors.
+Students with disabilities should contact the Director of Student Success for possible accommodations.